Touristique

 Non-professional furnished rental status (LMNP)

 LMNP status is available to individuals who rent out one or more gîtes without making it their main activity.
-Under this status, income is taxed in the BIC category, with a deduction of 50% or 71% if the gîte is classified.
-Renters can also opt for the actual tax regime, which can be advantageous in the event of major works or high start-up costs.
-LMNP also allows the property to be depreciated, providing an additional tax advantage by reducing the tax base.
+Under this status, income is taxed in the BIC category (micro BIC or bénfice réel) with an allowance of 350%, or 71% or even 92% if the gîte is classified.

 Professional furnished-rental status (LMP)